TileDB-Inc/TileDB-Cloud-R/howToBuild.md

 Also `diff -r old/R R` and see what other manual edits need to be re-applied.
-In particular, all manual edits needing re-application should be marked with `MANUAL EDIT AFTER SWAGGER AUTOGEN`.
+In particular, all manual edits needing re-application should be marked with `MANUAL EDIT AFTER OPENAPI AUTOGEN`.

 Also manually edit `DESCRIPTION`, carrying over manual edits from before the autogen run.